KSHobbyProjs/KSHobbyProjs/README.md

 I'm a physics graduate student at North Carolina State University interested in theoretical particle and nuclear physics and computational modeling.

 My current research is on using reduced basis techniques like eigenvector continuation and ML-centric approaches like Parametric Matrix Models (PMMs) to predict the behavior of resonant states from limited information.
 I also previously did a brief research stint looking at computational models of actomyosin networks.

 I place many of the projects created for these research purposes here.

-The general goal of these projects was to create independent programs that general and utility-focused as possible, but there are also several repositories filled almost entirely of analysis scripts / Jupyter Notebooks with no centralized structure.
+The general goal of each of these projects was to create independent programs that are as general and utility-focused as possible, but there are also a couple repositories filled almost entirely of analysis scripts / Jupyter Notebooks with no centralized structure.

 I also create hobby projects including games, webbots, websites, and physics simulations outside of my research.